i2r-simmc/i2r-simmc-2020/README.md

 ## Generation

 # Evaluation
+- Evaluation scripts are written for `devtest` dataset, assuming that the scripts evaluate all turns in \<domain\>_\<dataset\>_dials.json and that the json files contain the ground-truth of all the turns.

 ## Evaluation (Joint learning)
 - Evaluate Sub-Task #1, Sub-Task #2 Generation and Sub-Task #3 together with specific domain
 - $ cd src/